amanv4/vx-media-player/README.md

-# VLC for Android
-This is the official **Android** port of [VLC](https://videolan.org/vlc/).

-VLC on Android plays all the same files as the classical version of VLC, and features a media database for Audio and Video files and stream.
+# VX Media Player

+VX Media Player app is an Ad Supported opensource multimedia player app.
+VX Media Player™ is uses the source code of VLC media player as the base of this Media Player.
+VLC Media Player is the popular open source media player.
+VLC Media Player is build by Videolan (a non-profit organization).
+Visit Videolan Privacy Policy.The Android™ version can read most files and network streams.

 - [Project Structure](#project-structure)
 - [LibVLC](#libvlc)